influxdata/telegraf/docs/COMMANDS_AND_FLAGS.md

 To list all available secret-stores run

-`telegraf list-secretstores list`
+`telegraf list-secretstores`

-this will print a list of all known secret-store IDs that can be used for accessing the secrets in that store
+which will print a list of all known secret-store IDs that can be used for accessing the secrets in that store

 `telegraf list-secrets someid`